 Xperia XZ Dual

 This phone promises a lot but delivers very little.
 The decent specifications of this phone somehow fail to translate to above par performance.
 The phone is cut out for clicking beautiful pictures with a 23MP primary camera and triple- sensing technology, 5 Axis image stabilisation, and 13MP Exmor front camera snapper.
 But it does nothing as mentioned.
 The camera performance is average.
-It also has a full HD 1080p display, Qualcomm Snapdragon 820 64-bit SoC and 64GB of storage with 3GB of RAM.
-However, the price for which it was launched at makes it slightly expensive for a phone with only a full HD display.
+It also has a full HD 1080p display.
+Along with Qualcomm Snapdragon 820 64-bit SoC and 64GB of storage with 3GB of RAM.
+However, the price for which it was launched at makes it slightly expensive for a phone.

 The phone has below par specs namely Dual-Core 1.8GHz Apple A9, 4-inch display running at 1136X640 pixels and storage options of 32/128GB.
 At a price of Rs.35, 000 for the 128GB variant, the smartphone represents a poor value for money at a time when you can easily buy a phone with Octa-core CPU and over 6GB RAM for the same amount of money.